PulseTile/PulseTile-AngularJS/README.md

 `Angular 1.5` use for modular structure.

 Additional information on such topics as data structure we're using is available on [Documentation portal](http://docs.pulsetile.com/)

+**NB** Note that the PulseTile Framework is easiest to understand/experiment with in the context of a wider healthcare stack.

+Please check out the [Ripple Foundation Showcase Stack Documentation](http://docs-showcase.ripple.foundation/) for a better understanding of PulseTile in that context.
+One of the features available is an install script that gets PulseTile up and running with a set of API provided test data ready to explore.